Submission Requirement Checklist:

 Number Two: My film includes the required end slate.

-Films must include this end slate which includes a compilation image of logos and Each Mind Matters website.
+Films must include this end slate which includes a compilation image of logos.
 This end slate should appear at the end of your film and within the 60 second limit.
 Choose one:

 Number Three: My film includes a title slide.
 You may use this title slide template or you may create your own title slide as long as it includes the required information below.
 Download the Title Slide Template here.